hojelse/using-algs4/README.md

 ## VS Code

-If you want to use a light weight IDE, as an alternative to IntelliJ and BlueJ, you might want to try VS Code
+If you want to use a light weight IDE, as an alternative to IntelliJ, you might want to try VS Code

 Install [java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)